Nature Maturity and Readiness Assessment

 Governance & accountability

-Defines how nature is owned and governed across the organization, including clear roles and responsibilities, decision-making structures, policies and internal controls, and incentives at management and board level.
+Defines how nature is owned and governed across the organization, including clear roles and responsibilities, decision-making structures, policies and internal controls, incentives at management and board level, and awareness of applicable regulatory obligations.

-To what extent is nature clearly owned and governed across your organization (roles, decision-making, policies/controls, management and board oversight, and incentives/accountability)?
+To what extent is nature clearly owned and governed across your organization (roles, decision-making, policies/controls, management and board oversight, incentives/accountability, and regulatory awareness)?

 2